How to Recover Corrupted SD Card: All the Methods

 2. Select the byte-to-byte backup you just created and click Search for lost data to begin scanning.disk drill attached image scan

-The free version of Disk Drill lets you recover up to 500 MB of data, which is often enough for recovering your most important files.
+The free version of Disk Drill lets you recover up to 500 MB of data on Windows (100 MB on the Windows version), which is often enough for recovering your most important files and testing whether your data can be saved from the card.
 If you need more, you can upgrade to Disk Drill Pro for unlimited recovery.

 Method 2: Using Android Data Recovery App